eddykang06/eddykang06/README.md

-interested in ml for molecular biology
+Interested in ML for molecular biology.

 <!--
 **eddykang06/eddykang06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.